SamuelKane2/Sword-and-Sorcery-A-New-Dawn/README.md

 ### Examples/Locations of Implemented Features
 * Inheritance - Collect is used as a class name for picking stuff up
-* Encapsulation - Also in the iunventory GUI code there is an example of enscapuslaion in a few of the IF statments where there is a varbible that can't be used anywhere else
+* Encapsulation - In the iunventory GUI code there is an example of enscapuslaion in a few of the IF statments where there is a varbible that can't be used anywhere else
 * Polymorphism - There are some examples of polymorphism in the health.gd, player.gd, and in the enimes srcpits.
 * Abstraction - There are accepets of absrtaion in the srcipts for some of the enimes that follow youa nd same with the npc that moves freely
 * Godot Features